 Share with us your top 5-10 code of ethics statements for using technology in the classroom or your professional workplace.

-Consider your self-image – Know and understand future employers look up candidates’ social media accounts to see how they represent themselves in public.
-Reminder that posts are ‘forever’.
+Without seeing faces, people can easily overshare in a digital world.
+Kids need to learn how future employers look up candidates’ social media accounts to see how they represent themselves in public.

 You must log in to post a comment.